Skin Cancer

 • Surgical and non-surgical treatments tailored to your needs

-• On-site biopsies and lesion removal with precision and minimal scarring
+• On-site biopsies and lesion removal with precision and a focus on minimal scarring

 • Priority appointments for urgent or suspicious spots